novirael's logo

 Summary

 I've worked with many CI/CD tools, and unexpected cancellations are a bit odd.
-Although when you're a bit more careful with reading the documentation, you can find that:
+Although when you're a bit more careful with reading the documentation, you can find the behavior described, but it's not immediately obvious.